chum9625/actions-ftp-deploy/README.md

 # github_actions_test

-It is for testing GitHub Actions.
+- It is for testing GitHub Actions.
+- The trigger is push.